atsheehan/curriculum/lessons/cloud-storage/cloud-storage.md

 ### Amazon Web Services

-Amazon offers a suite of services known as [Amazon Web Services (AWS)](http://aws.amazon.com/) that provide production-grade performance and reliability that we can use when deploying our applications.
-The service that we're interested in is Amazon's [Simple Storage Service (S3)](http://aws.amazon.com/s3/).
+Amazon offers a suite of services known as [Amazon Web Services (AWS)][amazon-aws] that provide production-grade performance and reliability that we can use when deploying our applications.
+The service that we're interested in is Amazon's [Simple Storage Service (S3)][amazon-s3].
 S3 acts as a very large file system which we can use to store uploaded files.

-To get started you'll need to [sign in to or sign up for an AWS account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html).
+To get started you'll need to [sign in to or sign up for an AWS account][amazon-aws-registration].
 Once you're registered you can access the [AWS Console](https://console.aws.amazon.com/) to view the suite of services available.

 ### Create a User Account

 Before we begin, let's create a new user account so that we limit access to only S3:

-1. From the AWS Console click on the [IAM (Identity and Access Management)](https://console.aws.amazon.com/iam) service.
+1. From the AWS Console click on the [IAM (Identity and Access Management)][amazon-iam] service.
 2. In the left panel click on the link for **Users**.
 3. Click on the **Create New Users** button.
 4. Enter a username for the user and ensure the *Generate an access key for each User* is selected.